sungiant/sge/readme.md

 - [x] API dependency stabilisation - `sge::runtime` to be independent from `sge::core`.
 - [x] Mouse control for free camera.
 - [ ] Improve and make configurable SGE built-in ImGui windows and extension windows.
-- [ ] Replace ray tracing example (right now there is a familar placeholder to help explain the issue with SBOs).
+- [ ] Replace ray tracing example (right now there is a familiar placeholder to help explain the issue with SBOs).
 - [ ] Intelligent Vulkan queue selection.
 - [ ] Improve graphics context refresh logic.
 - [ ] Fix issue with ImGui not refreshing quickly when window is resized.